A Man There Was: Reception

-The film premiered on January 29, 1917 simultaneously in Stockholm, Gothenburg, Malmö, and Copenhagen, with a full program with Ibsen's poems in extenso, posters by the artist Eigil Schwab, and specially composed music.
+The film premiered on January 29, 1917, simultaneously in Stockholm, Gothenburg, Malmö, and Copenhagen, with a full program with Ibsen's poems in extenso, posters by the artist Eigil Schwab, and specially composed music.
 When the film was released, public and critical reception was positive.
 The film received several good reviews in Sweden.

-World War I prevented the film’s release outside Scandinavia until 1919.
-At that time, 43 copies of the film were exported abroad.
-Victor Sjöström was presented as the greatest director of his time.
-It was not until February 1920 that A Man There Was could be seen in the United States.
-The press raved, with W. Stephen Bush in "The Billboard" calling it, “Truly a masterpiece,” and most everyone agreeing with Burns Mantle in Photoplay: “It is so simple as to story and continuity and cutting and acting that one wonders why some of our output, not nearly so mighty, should use up so much energy and emerge with so much ostentation.”
-Another journalist wrote: “Seastrom - (his name in English speaking countries) - should come to America to teach his competitors how to make films."
-The one criticism, nearly universal, was that the intertitles were too dense, leading to the sales agent, L.E.
-Miller of Radiosoul Films, to place full-page advertisements in the trade publications announcing that the critics’ voices had been heard and the intertitles were being cut down and rewritten.
-One wonders, though, how much Miller really understood his product given that he placed it as a double feature with Mack Sennett's Down on the Farm, starring Ben Turpin and the dog-and-cat pairing of Teddy & Pepper.
-To make the evening’s entertainment complete, the Broadway Theatre included a girlie revue called “The Ushers’ Quartet,” featuring four young ladies chosen from the personnel of the various Moss theaters.

 René Jeanne and Charles Ford described this masterpiece as "a sort of intimate 'Roland Song' which celebrates the sea and the men who live with it, denounces the cruelty of war and the ambitions of dictators, and which pities all men whom war has taken away from all that they hold dearest in the world and who find themselves alone."

-It is said that audience members recited stanzas during the screenings, prompted no doubt by intertitles taken directly from the poem, and spectators of the time felt an additional emotional tug given similar blockades then in force in the North Sea due to World War I.

 Terje Vigen is a fundamental milestone in the director's work.
-“It inaugurates the great period of Sjöström.
-He has definitely found Ibsen's slow pace, his heavy, solemn gait that envelops the natural world in mysticism.
+"It inaugurates the great period of Sjöström.
+He has definitely found Ibsen's slow pace, his heavy, solemn gait that envelops the natural world in mysticism."